NilsRo/HotWaterRecirculatingPump/README.md

       * "ww/ht/Tint": system internal temperture
       * "ww/ht/dhw_pump_circulation": pump is running or not
       * "ww/ht/info": system information as text
+   2. subscribe to heater topics
+      * heater status topic (e.g. ht3/hometop/ht/hc1_Tniveau): if the value is matched the pump automation is active.
+If it is not matched the pump is off and reacts on desinfection and manual starts only
-   2. subscribe for heater topics to block pump if heater is off (e.g. ht3/hometop/ht/hc1_Tniveau) and additional external pump trigger (e.g. ht3/hometop/ht/dhw_pump_circulation) to use the heaters pump messages -not set as default as it will then start the pump more often- from hometop_HT3 or something smarter provided by your smart home.
-The events will be triggered if the message contains the value set in the configuration.
+      * external pump start topic (e.g. ht3/hometop/ht/dhw_pump_circulation):  use the heaters pump messages -not set as default as it will then start the pump more often- from hometop_HT3 or something smarter provided by your smart home.
+The event is triggered if the message contains the value set in the configuration.
+The pump will swtched off if the desired return temperature is reached.
+      * thermal desinfection topic (e.g. ht3/hometop/ht/dhw_thermal_desinfection): if the value is matched the pump will switch on infinitly until another value is received on this topic.
+This can be used for desinfection published by the heater.
-4. NTP configuration to get RTC infos for logging (default is fine for german timezone)
+3. NTP configuration to get RTC infos for logging (default is fine for german timezone)
-5. Temperature configuration to map DS18B20 sensors detected
+4. Temperature configuration to map DS18B20 sensors detected
-6. Define your return temperature to switch off when the water is gone through the whole circulation pipe.
+5. Define your return temperature to switch off when the water is gone through the whole circulation pipe.
-7. Hold button for testing the relay/pump.
+6. Hold button for testing the relay/pump.

 ![config page](img/opera_2022-10-31%20213941.png)